oemof/oemof-tabular/docs/usage.rst

         |-- datapackage.json

 Inside the datapackage, data is stored in so called resources.
-For a tabular-datapackage, these resources are CSV files.
+For a datapackage-datapackage, these resources are CSV files.
 Columns of such resources are referred to as *fields*.
 In this sense field names of the resources are equivalent to parameters of the energy system elements and sequences.